EfficientXpert: Efficient Domain Adaptation for Large Language Models via Propagation-Aware Pruning: Abstract

 \section{Abstract}

 The rapid advancement of large language models (LLMs) has created an increasing demand for domain-specialized variants in areas such as law, healthcare, and finance.
 However, their large size remains a barrier to deployment in resource-constrained environments, and existing compression methods either fail to generalize across domains or introduce high overhead.
-In this work, we propose \textbf{EfficientXpert}, a lightweight domain pruning framework that combines a propagation-aware pruning criterion (Foresight Mask) with an efficient adapter update algorithm (Partial Brain Surgeon).
-Embedded within the LoRA fine-tuning process, EfficientXpert enables a one-step transformation of general pretrained models into sparse, domain-adapted experts.
-It achieves up to 98\% of original dense model performance at 40\% sparsity on tasks in the health and legal domains, outperforming state-of-the-art approaches.
-Further analysis reveals significant domain-dependent structural shifts that undermine general pruning masks, highlighting the necessity of adaptive, domain-aware pruning strategies tailored to each domain’s unique model changes.
+In this work, we propose \textbf{EfficientXpert}, a lightweight domain pruning framework that combines a propagation-aware pruning criterion (ForeSight Mask) with an efficient adapter update algorithm (Partial Brain Surgeon).
+With fine-tuning cost comparable to plain LoRA, EfficientXpert enables a one-step transformation of general pretrained models into sparse, domain-adapted experts.
+It achieves up to 98\% of the dense model’s performance at 40\% sparsity on health and legal tasks, outperforming state of the art baselines while matching LoRA’s training time and operating within 1\% of LoRA’s peak GPU memory footprint.